-Irish Water has invested €2.9 million on upgrades to the North Roscommon Water Treatment Plant which has improved drinking water for around 6,500 people.
+Irish Water has invested €2.9 million on upgrades to the North Roscommon Water Treatment Plant, which has improved drinking water for approximately 6,500 people.

 Irish Water, working in partnership with Roscommon County Council, has invested €2.9 million to upgrade the North Roscommon Water Treatment Plant.
 EPS Group Limited has delivered this project on behalf of Irish Water, with the project completed in Q4 of 2018.

 The North Roscommon Water Treatment Plant provides water to 6,500 customers and was identified by the EPA as an “at risk” supply, and is included on their Remedial Action List (RAL).

 These essential upgrade works will improve drinking water quality and safeguard water supply for residents and business across the North Roscommon Regional Water Supply Scheme.

 - Removal of the plant from the EPA’s Remedial Action List

 - Significantly reduce the risk of cryptosporidium contamination

 - New pipework, chemical storage and water treatment equipment